Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Experiments

-Table \ref{table:overall_performance} shows the full ranking performance of the proposed model (UHD-BERT) against the baselines on MSMARCO Passage Retrieval dataset.
-In this experiment, we train a UHD-BERT model with vertical buckets on the layer \{$2,4,6,8,10,12$\}, where dimensionality $n$ and the number of non-zero dimensions $k$ are 81,920 and 400, respectively.
-The reason we chose to use only vertical buckets without horizontal buckets is described in Section \ref{sec::4.4_multiBucket}.
-Bucket weight tuning was also performed in the same manner as in Section \ref{sec::4.4_multiBucket}, and the retrieved layer weights were ($0.3:0.0:0.2:0.6:0.7:0.9$).
-Compared to sparse approaches, UHD-BERT outperforms all the baseline models, from traditional term-based methods to recent neural approaches.
-The result is attributed to the capabilities of our model that can represent a query and a document with a sufficient amount of information.
-Unlike the previous sparse approaches that mainly focus on efficiency at the expense of losing information, our approach achieves high-quality, rich representations using bucketed UHD sparse representations while maintaining the necessary sparsity for efficiency.
+Table \ref{table:overall_performance} shows the full-ranking (except for $\dagger$\footnote{Re-ranking scores tend to be worse than full-ranking as shown in \citet{khattab2020colbert}}) performance of the proposed model (UHD-BERT) against the baselines on the two datasets.
+Among the sparse approaches, UHD-BERT outperforms all the baseline models, from traditional term-based methods to recent neural approaches.
+Unlike the previous sparse approaches that mainly focus on efficiency at the expense of losing information, our approach achieves richer embeddings using bucketed UHD sparse representations while maintaining the necessary sparsity for efficiency.
+For this result, we train UHD-BERT with buckets on the layers \{$2,4,6,8,10,12$\}, with the dimensionality $n$ being 81,920 and non-zero dimensions $k$ being 80.

-As can be seen in Table \ref{table:overall_performance}, the two dense approaches are more effective, especially the highest performance of ColBERT \cite{khattab2020colbert}.
-It is evident that this is due to its complex matching method compared to all the other baselines that use practical similarity-based matching.
-While the proposed late interaction outside of BERT is promising compared to the full interaction-based approaches, it still requires relatively heavy computation, which might be impractical for industrial applications.
-We notice that UHD-BERT is just slightly worse than RepBERT \cite{zhan2020repbert} in all but Recall@1000, for which UHD-BERT is superior.
-Note that dense models need to employ external resources (i.e. approximate nearest neighbor search or GPUs) for comparable efficiency.
-This result highlights the advantages of our model that is effective and efficient.
-Furthermore, our work is amenable to other symbolic IR techniques such as PRF that have been proven for additional improvements.
+The performance of the dense models is also provided in Table \ref{table:overall_performance}.
+Since they are not suitable for full-ranking without additional efficiency-enhancing measures, the result is only a reference.
+As expected, they show higher effectiveness than UHD-BERT, due to their heavy interactions between the query and document representations, requiring an inference time overhead.
+While ColBERT \cite{khattab2020colbert} is most promising with the later interaction idea, it still requires relatively heavy computation, which might be impractical for industrial applications.
+RepBERT \cite{zhan2020repbert} needs to employ external resources (i.e., GPUs) for comparable efficiency.
+UHD-BERT is on par with RepBERT without such overheads, highlighting the advantage of our model being as efficient as the conventional symbolic IR models and yet approaching to the effectiveness of the dense models requiring heavy interactions.